xragua/xraybinaryorbit/paper/paper.md

 $$ L_{ac} = \frac{G M \dot{M}}{R} $$

-where L$_{ac}$ is the luminosity, G is the gravitational constant, M is the NS mass, and R is the distance to the source.
-The ionization parameter $\\xi$ is defined as:
+where L$_{ac}$ is the luminosity, G is the gravitational constant, M is the compact object mass, and R is the compact object radius.
+The ionization parameter $\xi$ is defined as:

 $$ \xi = \frac{L_{\rm X}}{n(r_{\rm X}) r_{\rm X}^{2}} $$